kenlowrie/avscript/README.md

 #### Why A/V Script Markdown Processor?

-As I wrote more and more scripts based on Python Markdown and the A/V Script system mentioned above, I found myself wanting features, mostly to help avoid duplication amongst scripts, that were too difficult (for me) to implement within the existing framework.
+As I wrote more and more scripts that relied partially on Python Markdown, along with the AVScriptFormat CSS mentioned above, I found myself wanting features, mostly to help avoid duplication amongst scripts, that were too difficult (for me) to implement within the existing framework.
+Someday when I have some time, I'd love to learn the ins and outs of Python Markdown, so I could write proper extensions to implement the features I need, while being able to rely on a proper Markdown implementation.

-Mention about new versions of these things coming out that broke existing scripts...

 Enter AVScript_md, mkavscript_md and avscript_md.css.
 These two Python scripts and the corresponding CSS file make up a BBEdit compliant Markdown-syntax-like system for creating Audio/Visual scripts from text documents.
 Although BBEdit isn't required to use the scripts, it is quite convenient to use their built-in markdown preview support when writing.